oney/sequelize-proxy/README.md

 ```

 ## Example
-For example, we have GraphQL definition:
+For example, we have this GraphQL definition:

 ```graphql
 type User {